Trading Strategy of the Week: MomentumInvesting UCGG

 Roland Manuhutu combines momentum and value approaches to achieve long term profits.

-“I only buy stocks, because I don’t like the risks associated with forex, futures and options.
+“I only buy stocks, because I don’t like the risks associated with forex, futures and options. (*Editor’s note: Stock trading can be risky, too.
+There is no such thing as risk-free trading.)
 My approach is long term.
 I run my analysis once each month, and then buy and sell stocks.
 This doesn’t provide the adrenaline rush of daily trading but, as the Nobel prize winning economist Paul Samuelson said, “Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas”.

 It feels good when I look at returns of big hedge funds,